alexschmid3/alexschmid3.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year PhD student at the MIT Operations Research Center, advised by Alexandre Jacquillat.
 Broadly speaking, I aim to develop scalable algorithms for large-scale optimization and decision-making under uncertainty, with an emphasis on transportation and logistics.
 My PhD research tackles design and operations for emerging business models with an element of coordination.
-This coordination requires new models with complex synchronization constraints and accompanying decomposition algorithms to handle them at scale.
+This coordination requires new models with complex synchronization constraints, and accompanying decomposition algorithms to handle them at scale.
 In the summer of 2023, I interned at Amazon Robotics to develop optimization algorithms for scheduling and coordination of robotic drives in fulfillment centers.
+My work on microtransit is a finalist for the 2025 TSL Student Paper Prize Competition.

 **I am on the 2025-2026 academic job market.**